2024 Independent Games Festival Competition Rules

 WINNER SELECTION PROCESS:

-Finalist games will be further evaluated by a panel of approximately seven (7) to fifteen (15) jurors appointed by the Sponsor (the “Finalist Committee”).
+Entrant games will be selected and evaluated by a panel of approximately seven (7) to fifteen (15) jurors appointed by the Sponsor (the “Finalist Committee”).
 Members of the Finalist Committee may include independent and 'mainstream' professional game designers, notable indie-friendly video game journalists, and other individuals familiar with video game design, and will be chosen for their professional specialization or other suitability in each Category.

-Each member of the Finalist Committee will vote for one or multiple titles from the Finalist Games in each Category.
+Each member of the Finalist Committee will vote for one or multiple titles from the Finalist Games in each Category except for the Audience Award.
 The Finalist Game with the most votes in a Category is the “Winning Game” for that Category.
 In addition, members of the public and prospective Conference attendees will select their favorite Finalist Game as a Winning Game in an additional Category called the “Audience Award” Category via online voting.

-All Winning Games will be announced at the Conference at approximately 7:00 p.m.
-PT on March 1, 2017.
+All Winning Games will be announced at the Conference on March 20, 2024.

 Each Finalist who submits the Winning Game in a Category (each, a “Winner”) will receive the prize indicated below for that Category: